rfl-urbaniak/redditAttacks/index.md

 In practice, it means that a whole variety of constructions can be detected without the need to construct a fixed list of dictionary words defined .
 Due to utilizing symbolic components that oversee statistical components, {Samurai} recognizes complex linguistic phenomena (such as indirect speech, rhetorical figures or counter-factual expressions) to distinguish personal attacks from normal communication, greatly reducing the number of false alarms as compared to others systems used for violence detection.
 An example of comparison can be seen in Figure , and a full benchmark was presented in (Ptaszyński et al., 2018).

+The detection models utilized in this research were designed to detect personal attacks targeted against a second person (e.g. interlocutor, original author of a post) and a third person/group (e.g., other participants in the conversation, people not involved in the conversation, social groups, professional groups), except public figures (e.g. politicians, celebrities).
+With regards to symbolic component of the system, by "models" we mean separate rules (such as, specifying a candidate for the presence of personal attack, such as the aggressive word "idiot," which is further disambiguated with a syntactic rule of citation, e.g., "\[he|she|they\] said \[SUBJECT\] \[PREDICATE\]") or sets of rules, as seen in Figure , e.g. normalization model contains rules for transcription normalization, citation detection model contains rules for citation, etc. With regards to the statistical component, by "models" refer to machine learning models trained on large data to classify an entry into one of the categories (e.g., true personal attack, or false positive).